 Outdoor play area

 Our outdoor play area is fenced securely and both this area and the cricket field are checked daily for safety and cleared of rubbish before it is used (see section on risk assessments).
 All outdoor activities are supervised at all times.

-The playgroup ensures that all resources and equipment are kept clean and in good order.
+The Preschool ensures that all resources and equipment are kept clean and in good order.
 The toilet area has a high standard of hygiene including hand washing facilities and paper towels to dry hands.
 Our daily routines encourage the children to learn about personal hygiene and we implement good hygiene practices by:

 - checking the toilets regularly.

 - making sure children wash their hands after toileting, before snack time and cooking activities, blowing their noses and so on.